jaspector

 Permits are required to construct, enlarge, alter, repair, move, demolish, or change occupancy or use of a building, and for regulated gas, mechanical, or plumbing work.

+Not all construction work requires a permit in unincorporated Carver County, MN.
 The following work is generally exempt: One-story detached accessory structures used as tool and storage sheds, playhouses, and similar uses not over 200 square feet; Fences not over 7 feet high; Retaining walls not over 4 feet high unless supporting surcharge or certain liquids; Sidewalks and driveways not part of an accessible route; Decks and platforms not more than 30 inches above adjacent grade, not attached to a structure with frost footings, and not part of an accessible route; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Above-ground prefabricated pools within listed size limits; Certain portable gas and mechanical equipment listed in the county code overview letter.
+When in doubt, confirm with the local building department before starting work.